SUBCHAPTER 03M – MORTGAGE LENDING

 (vi) the equivalent of any of the foregoing in a domestic, foreign, military, or other court of competent jurisdiction; or

-(c) the address at which files or documents retained pursuant to the Act or the rules in this Subchapter are stored;
+(h) the address at which files and documents retained pursuant to the Act or the rules in this Subchapter are stored;

-(d) the identity of the licensee's bonding company or carrier, and bond number;
+(i) the identity of the licensee's bonding company or carrier, and the bond number;

-(f) for corporate licensees, the identity of the licensee's owners, officers, directors, qualifying individual, branch manager(s), or control persons.
+(k) for a corporate license, the identity of the licensee's owners, officers, directors, qualifying individual, branch manager(s), or control persons.

-(14) "Nationwide Mortgage Licensing System and Registry" or "NMLS&R" has the same meaning as in the NC SAFE Act.
+(8) "Nationwide Mortgage Licensing System and Registry" or "NMLS&R" has the same meaning as defined in the NC SAFE Act.

 History Note: Authority G.S.
 53-244.118;